Criheacy/latex2image4md/README.md

 ![example-1](./README-asset/example-1.svg)

 It would become a lot easier to be recognized.
 So if you just want to make it more convenient for readers, you might as well convert these formulas into pictures.

+## Reference

+Special thanks to [LaTeX to SVG](https://viereck.ch/latex-to-svg/) by Thomas Lochmatter